schinckel/django-boardinghouse/docs/source/how-it-works.rst

 Middleware
 ----------

 When a request comes in, the supplied middleware determines which schema should be activated, and activates it.
 This involves setting the Postgres search path to (`schema-name`, public).

-Part of the middleware is also involved in determining if the given user/session may activate the requested schema.
+The system for determining if the current request should be allowed to change to the desired schema uses an extensible signals-based approach.
+After some basic checks have occurred, the signal :meth:`boardinghouse.signals.session_requesting_schema_change` is sent to all receivers.
+If a receiver needs to indicate that this user _may_ activate this schema, then it MUST return an object with a `schema` attribute (which is the in-database schema name), or a dict with a similar key-value pair.
+It SHOULD also return an attribute/key of `name`, which will be used if the user-friendly name of the schema being activated.

+If the receiver does not have anything to say about this user-schema pair, then it MUST return `None`.

+If the receiver needs to indicate that this user may _not_ activate this schema, then it MUST raise a `Forbidden` exception.
+However, it is worth noting that as soon as a receiver has indicated that this change is permitted, then no more receivers will be executed.

 Migrations
 ----------